Splendor of the Hillsborough River

 Because the rocks are porous, their crevices are home to more plants and animals than other parts of the slow-moving, soft-bottom river.
 The abundance of food attracts various wading birds, including great blue herons and great egrets.
 The rapids are also home to native predatory animals such as American alligators and river otters.

-Apart from the rapids, people are also drawn to the Hillsborough River by its more peaceful parts, where they can simply watch the water flow quietly past them.
-Bald cypress trees line the banks and pay homage to a time before technology and the hustle and bustle of modern life.
+Apart from the rapids, people are also drawn to the Hillsborough River by its more peaceful areas, where they can simply watch the water flow quietly past them.
+Bald cypress trees line the banks where you can escape technology and the hustle and bustle of modern life.

 Allow yourself to become one with the landscape around you as you take in the majesty of the Hillsborough River.